 Why No-code Testing is the Future

-To understand the reasons behind this move, let’s look at the current developer markets and the state of low/no-code vs. traditional development.
+To understand the reasons behind this shift, it is essential to examine the current developer market and the state of low/no-code compared to traditional development.

 The only way these corporations can get away from all these challenges is to introduce codeless automation testing tools.